tetriseffect/Exosphere/tutorials/git/Git.md

 `drwxrwxr-x 2 physes physes 4096 Jun 20 03:40 Git.md`

 The first part `drwxrwxr -x` sets security permissions of whether the file is readable, writable or executable. `physes` is my username. `Jun 20 03:40` is the date, and `Git.md` is the file- which happens to be this one.
+We will look closer at permissions later in this tutorial.

 Let's say you want to see what's in Documents.
 How to get there?